bhumi051/citrus-android-sdk/README.md

 # Citrus Payments Android SDK

 Welcome to the open-source Android SDK Documentation of Citrus Payments Solution!
+##Note: Prior to Version 3.4.3 we were using google analytics.
+We have removed google analytics from SDK.
+Please make sure you have removed google analytics dependecy from your build.gradle.
+### Please remove below line from your build.gradle if it exists
+    compile 'com.google.android.gms:play-services-analytics:7.8.0'
 ### Download
 #### Update your project’s build.gradle